Rapptz/discord.py/docs/guide/topics/webhooks.rst

         webhook = discord.Webhook.from_url("webhook-url-here", session=session)

 The webhooks retrieved through HTTP methods are automatically bound to library's internal HTTP session.
-However in order to initialize partial webhooks, We must create our own HTTP session and pass it through the ``session`` parameter.
+However in order to initialize partial webhooks, we must create our own HTTP session and pass it through the ``session`` parameter.

-It is worth noting that for asynchronous :class:`Webhook`, The ``session`` parameter takes in a :class:`aiohttp.ClientSession` instance.
-However for synchronous variant, The ``session`` parameter takes the :class:`requests.Session` instance.
+It is worth noting that for asynchronous :class:`Webhook`, the ``session`` parameter takes in a :class:`aiohttp.ClientSession` instance.
+However for synchronous variant, the ``session`` parameter takes the :class:`requests.Session` instance.

 :meth:`~Webhook.from_url` is a helper that automatically extracts webhook ID and token